Idaho

 Racial & Ethnic Disparities

-- Lung cancer rates are not available for Black Americans in Idaho due to too few cases over the time period to allow for accurate analysis.
+- Other lung cancer rates are not available for Black individuals in Idaho due to too few cases over the time period to allow for accurate analysis.

-- The rate of new lung cancer cases is 36 per 100,000 population among Latinos in Idaho, not significantly different than the rate of 29 among Latinos nationally, and significantly lower than the rate of 49 among whites in Idaho.
+- The rate of new lung cancer cases is 32.4 per 100,000 population among Latino individuals in Idaho, not significantly different than the rate of 27.9 among Latino individuals nationally, and significantly lower than the rate of 44.5 among white individuals in Idaho.

-- 19% of lung cancer cases are diagnosed at an early stage among Latinos in Idaho, not significantly different than the rate of 23% among Latinos nationally, and not significantly different than the rate of 27% among whites in Idaho.
+- 23.9% of lung cancer cases are diagnosed at an early stage among Latino individuals in Idaho, not significantly different than the rate of 23.9% among Latino individuals nationally, and not significantly different than the rate of 28.9% among white individuals in Idaho.

-- 22% of Latinos with lung cancer in Idaho underwent surgery, not significantly different than the rate of 22% among Latinos nationally, and not significantly different than the rate of 19% among whites in Idaho.
+- 17.2% of Latino individuals with lung cancer in Idaho underwent surgery, not significantly different than the rate of 21.4% among Latino individuals nationally, and not significantly different than the rate of 18.1% among white individuals in Idaho.

-- 21% of Latinos with lung cancer in Idaho did not receive any treatment, not significantly different than the rate of 26% among Latinos nationally, and not significantly different than the rate of 25% among whites in Idaho.
+- 21.9% of Latino individuals with lung cancer in Idaho did not receive any treatment, not significantly different than the rate of 25.8% among Latino individuals nationally, and not significantly different than the rate of 24.6% among white individuals in Idaho.

 Asian Americans or Pacific Islanders:

-- The rate of new lung cancer cases is 41 per 100,000 population among Asian Americans or Pacific Islanders in Idaho, not significantly different than the rate of 34 among Asian Americans or Pacific Islanders nationally, and not significantly different than the rate of 49 among whites in Idaho.
+- The rate of new lung cancer cases is 37.2 per 100,000 population among Asian or Pacific Islanders individuals in Idaho, not significantly different than the rate of 32.5 among Asian or Pacific Islanders individuals nationally, and not significantly different than the rate of 44.5 among white individuals in Idaho.

-- Other lung cancer rates are not available for Asian Americans or Pacific Islanders in Idaho due to too few cases over the time period to allow for accurate analysis.
+- Other lung cancer rates are not available for Asian or Pacific Islander individuals in Idaho due to too few cases over the time period to allow for accurate analysis.

 Indigenous Peoples:

-- The rate of new lung cancer cases is 53 per 100,000 population among Indigenous Peoples (American Indians/Alaska Natives) in Idaho, not significantly different than the rate of 41 among Indigenous Peoples nationally, and not significantly different than the rate of 49 among whites in Idaho.
+- The rate of new lung cancer cases is 42.3 per 100,000 population among Indigenous peoples (American Indians/Alaska Natives) in Idaho, not significantly different than the rate of 39.8 among Indigenous Peoples nationally, and not significantly different than the rate of 44.5 among white individuals in Idaho.

 - Other lung cancer rates are not available for Indigenous Peoples (American Indians/Alaska Natives) in Idaho due to too few cases over the time period to allow for accurate analysis.